-The project takes the viewer on a meditative journey through one of the world’s most complex and conflicted megacities, exploring its urban and human landscape.
-It is available as a single channel video, as a nine-channel interactive installation, and as a multi-screen exhibit.
-It is partially funded by the Pulitzer Center for Crisis Reporting, and has been shown at Harvard’s Fogg Museum, in public installations in Karachi, Nicosia, Port of Spain, Bucharest, Varanasi, Camden, Maine, and Kalkuta.
+KCR is available as a single channel video, as a nine-channel interactive installation, and as a multi-screen exhibit.
+It is partially funded by the Pulitzer Center for Crisis Reporting, and has been shown at Harvard’s Fogg Museum, in public installations and film festivals in Karachi, Nicosia, Port of Spain, Bucharest, Varanasi, Camden, Maine, and Kalkuta.
 It is running at the The Image Centre in Toronto in 2018.